 This, of course, should be more than a public relations exercise.
 Organisations subject to fraud and bribery investigations must undertake a thorough review of their procedures in order to prevent further incidents.

 More security breaches

 The frequency and severity of hacking incidents has been growing steadily in recent years.
 In 2015, the FBI, Ashley Madison, TalkTalk and several US financial institutions were among the high-profile names to suffer at the hands of hackers.
 In 2016, this trend is set to continue.

-“Opportunities for cyber criminals will grow as organisations move more data into the digital domain and offer more services through digital channels in order to meet consumer expectations,” explains Andrew Moir, who leads the global cyber security practice for Herbert Smith Freehills.
+“Opportunities for cyber criminals will grow as organisations move more data into the digital domain and offer more services through digital channels in order to meet consumer expectations,” explains Andrew Moir, Global Head of Cyber & Data Security for Herbert Smith Freehills.
 “As a result, for most businesses, a hacking attempt is effectively no longer a matter of ‘if’ but ‘when’.”